junqing-zhang/junqing-zhang.github.io/_posts/2019-05-09-blog-post-lora-lorawan.md

 This paper summarizes resources for LoRa and LoRaWAN.
 <figure>
   <img src="{{site.url}}/images/lorawan/lorawan_architecture.png" alt="LoRaWAN Architecture"/>
   <figcaption>LoRaWAN Architecture.
-Source: Page 8 of the white paper  <a href="https://lora-alliance.org/sites/default/files/2018-04/what-is-lorawan.pdf" title="A technical overview of LoRa® and LoRaWAN™">Creative Commons license</a> </figcaption>
+Source: Page 8 of the white paper  <a href="https://lora-alliance.org/sites/default/files/2018-04/what-is-lorawan.pdf" title="A technical overview of LoRa® and LoRaWAN™">A technical overview of LoRa® and LoRaWAN™"</a> </figcaption>
 </figure>

+A good tutorial and summary of the LoRa and LoRaWAN can be found at [link](https://medium.com/coinmonks/lpwan-lora-lorawan-and-the-internet-of-things-aed7d5975d5d){:target="_blank"}

 # LoRa
 LoRa (Long Range) is an IoT wireless technology patented by [Smetech](https://www.semtech.com/lora){:target="_blank"}.
 It defines the physical layer modulation.